 Overview

-We are continuing our assessment of potential GSP sites on Eday for the proposed GSP.
-We are currently identifying sites to take forward for more detailed assessment.
+Our upcoming events will focus on the marine routing options.
+In parallel, we are continuing our assessment of potential GSP sites on Eday and are currently identifying locations to take forward for more detailed evaluation.

 About the Project